hackclubsal/30DayOfPython/README.md

-# 30 Days Of Python
+# 30 Days Of Python for beginer

 Hackclub SAL is going to organize #30DaysOfPython Challenge!
 A Fully Open-source event based on solving Python challenges.

 What students will get to learn:

 - Students will get an idea how open-source project works.
 - Students will get to learn about Python, Programming, Git, GitHub, how to make a pull request, how to contribute to Opens-Source and lots more.
 - We will also arrange AMA sessions with Industry experts to motivate more students.

 Rewards:

 - Every matched criteria participants will get verified certificates from us.
 - Also whoever make sucessful contributions will be nominated in the contributors panel on the Hackclub's official #30DaysofPython project.

 So what are you waiting for, join us to make this July to Pythonic July and step into the Opens-Source world.

 <p align="center"> <img src="./image/announcement.png" alt="hello" width="500" /></p>